gbganalyst/forstringr/README.md

 Extra spaces are accidentally entered when working with survey data, and problems can arise when evaluating such data because of extra spaces.
-The function str_rm_whitespace_df() eliminates your data frame unnecessary leading, trailing, or other whitespaces.
+Therefore, the function `str_rm_whitespace_df()` eliminates your data frame unnecessary leading, trailing, or other whitespaces.

 ``` r
 richest_in_nigeria